tldr-pages/tldr/pages/common/docker-build.md

 > Build an image from a Dockerfile.
 > More information: <https://docs.docker.com/engine/reference/commandline/build/>.

-- Build an docker image using the Dockerfile in current directory:
+- Build a docker image using the Dockerfile in the current directory:

 `docker build .`

-- Build an docker image with URL:
+- Build a docker image from a Dockerfile at a specified URL:

 `docker build {{github.com/creack/docker-firefox}}`

-- Build an docker image and tag it:
+- Build a docker image and tag it:

 `docker build --tag {{name:tag}} .`

-- Do not use cache when building the image:
+- Do not use the cache when building the image:

 `docker build --no-cache --tag {{name:tag}} .`

-- Build an docker image using a specific Dockerfile:
+- Build a docker image using a specific Dockerfile:

 `docker build -f {{Dockerfile}} .`